-Since my first visit to the Menindee Lakes in 1967 then Bourke in 1983, there has been a steady and relentless extraction of water from the Darlings’ tributaries in southern Queensland and Northern NSW.
-Most tragically the development of massive storage ponds to support the cotton industry has been a feature of this extraction.
+Since my first visit to the Menindee Lakes in 1967 then Bourke in 1983, there has been a steady and relentless extraction of water from the Darlings’ tributaries, particularly in southern Queensland and Northern NSW.
+The development of massive storage ponds to support the cotton industry has been the most tragic feature of this extraction.

-Perhaps one reason that more Australian’s aren’t protesting about this is that they aren’t sufficiently aware of the prevailing climatic and riparian conditions.
-As more than 85% of us live within 50 kilometres of the coast this is understandable.
-So, I thought I should begin with the basics and with apologies to my geographically literate readers.
+Perhaps one reason more Australian’s aren’t protesting about this is that they aren’t sufficiently aware of the prevailing climatic and riparian conditions.
+Since more than 85% of us live within 50 kilometres from the coast this is understandable.
+So, I thought I should begin with the basics, and with apologies to my geographically literate readers.

 Australia’s geographic context

 Australia is the world’s second-driest continent (after Antarctica), with average (mean) annual rainfall below 600 millimetres (mm) per year over 80% of the continent, and below 300mm over 50%.
 Year Book Australia, 2006

 Figure 3: Mean precipitation is low for several reasons